Supporting Ukrainians and their pets, zoos, animal shelters, and rescue efforts

-IFAW (International Fund for Animal Welfare) is a global leader in animal rescue and emergency care.
+IFAW (International Fund for Animal Welfare), a global leader in animal rescue and emergency care, has been at the forefront of the crisis, providing urgent support to animals and refugees.

 Visit Our Donation Form to Help

 - Animal Rescue : You may have seen the news about the lions, tigers, and other animals that we helped care for following their dramatic evacuation from Ukraine to a zoo in Poland.
 The first evacuation attempt failed, but the second was successful despite initially coming under fire from Russian tanks.
-We've also helped support relocations for a bear sanctuary and expect to continue animal rescues.
+We've also supported a bat rescue center and relocations for a bear sanctuary.
+We will continue to rescue animals when and where possible.

 We sure could use your help.